 Where to stay in Tallinn: A complete guide to the best neighbourhoods & areas for travellers

 Tallinn is separated into eight administrative districts and numerous neighbourhoods.
 While most first-time visitors go to Old Town, Tallinn has a lot to offer outside of the oldest district.

 The surrounding districts include a mixture of fine dining, trendy bars, and beaches.

 So, where should you stay?
 This may depend on how you plan on spending your trip.

 If you enjoy swimming, you may want to venture out to Pirita Beach.
 This area includes many hotels with pools and convenient access to the sea.

 Kalamaja is one of the districts to the west of Old Town.
-It’s the college part of the city and where you’ll find the best bars and pubs.
+It’s a popular area of Tallinn for college & university students and where you’ll find the best bars and pubs.

-After Old Town, the city centre is the most-visited spot in the country.
+After Old Town, the city centre of Tallinn is the most-visited spot in the country.
 While it’s still got a few historic sites, it’s mostly known for dining and entertainment.